samuel-ward/fsharp-boardgame-inventory-web-api/README.md

 This repository is to manage all of the Backend related lambda functions and the REST API.

+To see the documentation repository, and the other repositories connected to this project, please go to the [Games Shelf: Documentation Repository](https://github.com/samuel-ward/fsharp-boardgame-inventory-documentation)

-These while primarily be written in F# where able, resorting to C# where needed - or another language where appropriate.
+These will primarily be written in F# where able, resorting to C# where needed - or another language where appropriate.

-Below gives a brief explanation of all of the components.
+Below gives a brief explanation of all of the components of the backend.

 ## Directory Structure